karlnordstrom/TTBB/README.md

 `plotter raw_data RT constant > plot.dat`

-Now you can compile plot.dat by using the make-plots script:
+Now you can compile plot.dat by using the `make-plots` script:

 `make-plots plot.dat`

 which compiles the \latex document and saves it as plot.pdf.

+NOTE!!! `make-plots` is a part of Rivet and was probably written by Dave Mallows, all credit to the Rivet team and Dave.